Vishal73040/BotBrowser/examples/bot-script/README.md

 # BotBrowser Script Automation Examples

-**Framework-less automation using BotBrowser's native `--bot-script` feature**
+Framework‑less automation using BotBrowser’s native `--bot-script` feature.

-⚠️ **Research Use Only:** These automation examples are for academic research and authorized testing environments only.
-Not intended for bypassing security systems or unauthorized access to production services.
+⚠️ Research use only: These examples are for academic research and authorized testing.
+They are not intended to bypass security systems or access production services without permission.

-## What is `--bot-script`?
+## What Is `--bot-script`?

-BotBrowser's `--bot-script` allows you to execute JavaScript code in a **privileged, non-extension context** where the `chrome.debugger` API is available.
+`--bot-script` executes JavaScript in a privileged, non‑extension context where the `chrome.debugger` API is available.
 This provides:

 - **No framework dependencies** - Pure Chrome DevTools Protocol access
 - **Earlier intervention** - Execute before page navigation